3 Alternatives To Using A Data Table

 Stop using tables.
 Seriously, there are better ways to show data.
 Here are three:

-When we run our data visualisation workshops we run an exercise called ‘Break the Table’.
+When we run our data visualization workshops we run an exercise called ‘Break the Table’.
 This is my little gift to the reporting/analyst/finance world.
-It’s a simple exercise that asks the group’s participants to not use a table to display information in your reports, infographics or dashboards.
+It’s a simple exercise that asks the group’s participants to not use a table to display information in your reports, infographics, or dashboards.

 ….because the table is (much like the pie, bar and line chart) criminally overused and not an engaging way to show data.
 It’s not a bad way to display data, as such, but it’s bland and gets ignored by all those that don’t already know what’s in there.
 If you’re looking for a good example of this, check out any company annual report or year in review.
 They’re in there because they have to be.
 Nobody reads them that didn’t write them in the first place.

 Here are three alternatives to a table for your next report.
 Feel free to use the table as the source and reference in for these visualizations – but don’t make it the centerpiece and use some good information design to get people to really understand the data, rather than just brush over it.

 1. Small Multiples

 A simple concept that says if you have to show a large set of similar numbers (say, 1-2% increases in yearly profits over 10 years) then use the same visualization repeatedly, showing only that change i.e. A set of 10 line charts that show the 1 change, rather than a line chart with 10 lines on it.